East Anglia radar planning application and approval Q&As

 Will it impact historic buildings and landscapes?

-Historic England have assessed the application and judged that the visual impact of the radar installation would be in the lower range of ‘less than substantial harm’.
+The visual impact of the radar installation was assessed by Historic England to be in the lower range of ‘less than substantial harm’.

 Will it be the same height as the chicken farm chimney?